 In a tweet to Holyrood’s leader of the opposition, senior lecturer at the University of Stirling, Tom Collins, said: “How proud are you that all the opponents of the NI gay marriage vote in the Commons yesterday were Tories or members of the DUP?”

-Although the results of the vote mean that Northern Irish citizens will be on an equal playing field as the rest of the United Kingdom, providing that there is a continued absence in Stormont, Kerr’s voting behaviour continues to sit uncomfortably with some Stirling citizens.
+Although the results of the vote mean that Northern Irish citizens will soon be on an equal playing field as the rest of the United Kingdom, providing that there is a continued absence in Stormont, Kerr’s voting behaviour continues to sit uncomfortably with many Stirling citizens.